JoonasSa/alkodata/README.md

 ![rose wine](/images/rose.png)

 Rose wines are good example where the monthly sales are strongly correlated with the monthly temperature.
-Interestingly the sales increase steadily from 2013 to 2017 which might be due to improved selections in rose wines in Alko.
+Interestingly the sales increase steadily from 2013 to 2017 which might be due to improved selections of rose wines in Alko.

 ![sparkling wine](/images/sparkling.png)